michelrandahl/cv/README.md

 ## Education

 **Msc in Computer Science and Engineering** @ [DTU](https://www.dtu.dk/english/education/msc/programmes/computer_science_and_engineering) _(feb 2014- okt 2016)_
-- A few of my favourite courses were 'Formal Aspects of Software Engineering', 'Stochastic Simulation', 'Fault Tolerant Systems', '
+- I took courses such as 'Formal Aspects of Software Engineering', 'Stochastic Simulation', 'Fault Tolerant Systems' and 'Social data analysis and visualization'.
-Introduction to Machine Learning and Data Modeling'.
 - While doing my master thesis, I also worked a little as TA in the course 'Formal Aspects of Software Engineering'.
 - I did one semester in Japan at [Tohoku University i Sendai](https://www.eng.tohoku.ac.jp/english/).
-During this semester I took various Computer Science related courses and worked on a small project in a Space Robotics Lab.
+During this semester I took various Computer Science related courses and worked on a project in a Space Robotics Lab.
 - **_Thesis:_** [Model Checking Safety Properties of Distributed Railway Control Systems](http://www2.imm.dtu.dk/pubdb/edoc/imm6955.pdf).
 I implemented a program in F# to assist with generating models of distributed control systems for railways.
 The resulting models were then used as input to a model checker.

 **BEng Information Technology** @ DTU _(sep 2009 - feb 2014)_
 - This bachelor provided me with a great theoretical foundation as well as practical uses of Computer Science.
-The studies consisted of both individual  and group projects.
+The studies consisted of both individual work and group projects.
 - **_Internship:_** at Noitso.
-- **_Thesis:_** I continued some development on a simulator project coded in Scala by some other students.
-And next to that I implemented an ANN based system for controlling lighting in houses based on movement patterns registered by PIR sensors which was then tested using the simulator.
+- **_Thesis:_** I implemented an ANN based system for controlling lighting in houses based on movement patterns registered by PIR sensors which was then tested in a simulator.

 ## Competences
 **Programming languages**
-- *Clojure.* Used it every day at my job at Skatteministeriet/UFST.
+- *Clojure.* Worked with it every day at my job at Skatteministeriet/UFST.
-- *F#.* Was my prefered language for assignments during my master studies as well as for freetime puzzle solving and hobby projects.
+- *F#.* One of my preffered languages at University, and used it later again in a professional context at Criipto.
 - *Python, Hylang.* Used Python a lot at University for assignments and in my freetime.
 - *C#, JavaScript.* Worked with these languages during my internship at Noitso, and again later at Criipto.
-- *Elm, Idris, Purescript.* I like to read about and study these languages.
-I especially like Purescript and Idris.
-I have yet to create anything serious with these languages.
+- *Elm, Idris, Purescript, Rust.* Been studying and playing with these languages in my spare time over the past few years.
-- *C, Java, Scala, Assembly, Prolog, VHDL.* Have light experience with these languages as I learned about and used them at University.
+- *C, Java, Scala, Assembly, Prolog, VHDL.* Have light experience with these languages as I learned about or used them at University.

 **Other Technologies**
-- *MSSQL, Cassandra, Postgres.* Used these technologies as part of various software implementations at Noitso and UFST.
+- *MSSQL, Cassandra, Postgres.* Used these database technologies as part of various software implementations at Noitso, UFST and Criipto.
 - *Git, Github.* I've been using these tools everyday at UFST and Criipto.
 - *AWS.* I have created implementations that use ECS, Fargate, Lambda, Cloudformation, Cloudwatch, SNS, SQS og S3, as part of the work at UFST.
+- *Azure.* I have implemented and maintained solutions, using amongst others Bicep, Azure Functions, Blob storage, Table storage, Queue storage, and Webjobs.
-- *Docker, Jenkins, terraform.* I have occasionally worked with these technologies at UFST, but mostly just have light experience with these technologies.
+- *Docker, Jenkins, Terraform.* I have occasionally worked with these technologies at UFST.
-- *Linux, Debian, NixOs.* I began using Linux on my personal computers at University, and for the past 7-8 years I have preffered using Linux on my own laptops and work laptops.
-I am addicted to the terminal, Vim/Neovim and keyboard-only workflows.
-On my Personal laptops I've been using NixOs for a few years, and quite enjoyed it.
-I have mostly just used the basic functionality that Nix/NixOs provides, but would like to learn more.
+- *Linux, Debian, NixOs.* Been using Linux for many years, both professionally and in my spare time.
+I prefer to use the terminal as much as possible and I am a fan of the "Unix philosophy".

 ## Hobbies
-- [I play music](https://soundcloud.com/michel-nielsen-478124668/tracks): A few years ago I started to get into DAWless, syntheseizers, samplers, Eurorack, and learning bit of piano and music theory.
-I don't have any big ambitions with it except learning, jamming and enjoying myself.
+- Playing music.
+Syntheseizers, Samplers and Eurorack (modular syntheseizers).
-- I recently got into DIY syntheseizer electronics and have so far successfully assembled and soldered a few educational syntheseizer module kits.
-I dream about designing and making my own music hardware some day.
+- DIY Electronics.
+I've assembled and soldered quite a few Eurorack module DIY kits during the past year.
+I dream about designing and building my own modules some day.
-- Nature: I enjoy long walks or running in the nearby forests.
-Before Corona I learned a bit of 'sea kayaking' and got a 'sea kayaking' certificate (IPP2) which I am looking forward to use more in the future.
+- Nature.
+I enjoy long walks or running in the nearby forests, or simply relaxing with a music instrument and headphones outside in nature.
+I also hope to make more use of my sea kayaking certificate in the near future.
-- Learning more about specific programming languages, technologies and hobby coding: These days, I especially enjoy learning about Purescript, and besides that, I've done a little bit of hobby coding in ClojureScript and Elm.
-I would also very much like to learn about and dig deeper into Nix/NixOs, creating my own Neovim plugins, learning more Elixir, Idris, Haskell and Rust.
+- Learning programming languages and technologies.
+These days, I especially enjoy learning about Purescript and Rust.